kahshiuhtang/salon/README.md

 # Salon

-Customer Management System for Nail Salons, Specifically SNS nails in SI, NYC
+Customer Management System for Nail Salons, designed with input from SNS Nail Salon in Staten Island, New York.

-### Main Objectives
+### Main Features

-1. Write notes about customers

-2. Automatic send reminders to customers

-3. Create a waitlist where customers can see availability

-4. Keep payment method on file...
-Apple Pay?

-5. List forms of communication

-6. List which people do what services
+Here are some of the functionality that was asked to be implemented by staff from SNS Nails.

+* Method to search through and filter all existing customers

+* Method to schedule appointments

+* Method to view appointments that were occurring on a specific day

+* Method to allow customers to easily put what their availability was

+* Method to handle pricing of services

+* Method to allow for easy rescheduling of appointments

 ### Images